Security Vulnerability Reporting¶

 Fixes to the code shall be made through pull requests PR in the Zephyr project github.
 Developers shall make an attempt to not reveal the sensitive nature of what is being fixed, and shall not refer to CVE numbers that have been assigned to the issue.
 The developer instead should merely describe what has been fixed.

-The security subcommittee will maintain information mapping embargoed CVEs to these PRs (this information is within the JIRA issues), and produce regular reports of the state of security issues.
+The security subcommittee will maintain information mapping embargoed CVEs to these PRs (this information is within the Github security advisories), and produce regular reports of the state of security issues.

 Each Zephyr release shall contain a report of CVEs that were fixed in that release.
 Because of the sensitive nature of these vulnerabilities, the release shall merely include a list of CVEs that have been fixed.
 After the embargo period, the vulnerabilities page shall be updated to include additional details of these vulnerabilities.
 The vulnerability page shall give credit to the reporter(s) unless a reporter specifically requests anonymity.